Tiggax/zakljucna_naloga/src/sec/uvod/2. bioreactors.typ

 The basic parameters for biotechnological processes, like temperature, pH value, dissolved oxygen, etc., are measured and controlled by standard devices implemented in every commercial stirred tank @Kretzmer_2002[p.
 138].
 These provide information about the values in the bioreactor at each taken measurement.
+In a bioreactor these measurements are divided into three groups:
+- _physical_ such as temperature, pressure, flow, etc.
+- _chemical_ such as pH or concentrations of $O_2$ or $C O_2$
+- _biological_ such as biomass, enzyme activity, consumption of substrate and so on.
+All of these measurements can be divided into one of two groups based on how the measurement is taken.
+_Online_ measurements are measured on the bioreactor, and can be monitored in real time, while _offline_ measurements need to be measured by taking a sample of a bioreactor process.

 == Types

 Bioreactors can be classified into many different types.
 They differ in their operation, process time, use and functionality.
+Among them suspension bioreactors are the most used by far.
+They are easier to operate and can scale much larger.
+Their importance can be demonstrated by the annual sales volume of over 250 billion dollars @Meyer_Schmidhalter_2014.

+Bioreactors are grouped into three groups by their scale.
+The smallest among the three are the _laboratory_ bioreactors.
+These range up to 5 L, and are mainly used for revitalization an cell growth.
+_Pilot_ bioreactors range up to 200 L in size, and can be meant either for  inoculum growth or as semi-industrial meant for process optimization or reactor testing.
+Lastly the largest bioreactors are _industrial_, with their size ranging up to 100 000 L.
+As the name suggests, they are meant for industrial production.

+During the biotechnological process, stirring of the bioreactor is of vital importance.
+Stirring ensures that nutrients, cells, substrate and other substances are uniformly distributed throughout the bioreactor.
+This can be achieved by using a mechanical mixer, aeration of the bioreactor, using a circulation pump or a combination of these.
+For mechanical stirring various types of impellers are available @Kretzmer_2002[p.
+138].

+Aeration of the bioreactor is also important for maintaining the oxygen level needed for many aerobic organisms to survive, eucaryotic cells being one of them.
+This process also helps with stripping of waste gasses such as $C O_2$ that can saturate in the medium, and potentially kill the organisms.

+On the basis of mode of operation, a bioreactor may be classified as batch, fed batch or continuous (e.g. a continuous stirred-tank reactor model).

 === Batch